Felipe Seade

 Felipe Seade (1912 – 18 January 1969) was a painter and teacher of Lebanese descent who spent most of his life in Uruguay.

+Biography

 Seade was born in Antofagasta, Chile, the elder son of a Lebanese immigrant family.
 Eleven years later his whole family moved to Montevideo, Uruguay.
 At the age of 12 Seade began working as an assistant to the Muralist Enrique Albertazzi and the painter Guillermo Rodríguez.
 Under Rodríguez' influence Seade took some painting courses at the Fine Arts Circle school.
 He had his first show in 1925.
 From 1931 well into the 1950s Seade presented work in many national and city halls.